 Have a Conversation with Your Creator

 “I love the Lord because he hears my voice and my prayer for mercy.
 Because he bends down to listen, I will pray as long as I have breath!”
-(Psalm 116:1-2 NLT, second edition)
+(Psalm 116:1-2 NLT).

 It took me a while, but I finally figured out that this marriage thing is about communication.
-I discovered that on the days that I had deep, soul-communication with my wife Kay — not “Hi.
+I discovered that on the days when I had deep, soul-communication with my wife Kay—not “Hi.
 How are you?
 I love you.
-See you later” — that’s when our relationship would grow.
+See you later”—our relationship grows.
 And on those days when we have little or no communication, our relationship decays.
 A relationship is never standing still.
 It’s either growing or decaying.

 The same is true with God.
 On the days when you have deep, significant talks with God, your relationship grows.
 On the days when you have little or no conversation with God, your relationship decays.
 It’s that simple.

-When you really love somebody, you don’t just want to spend time with him.
-You want to talk with him.
+When you really love somebody, you don’t just want to spend time together.
+You want to talk with that person.
 Remember when you first fell in love as a teenager and your parents got upset because you were always on the phone?
 You talked and talked and talked because you were getting to know that person.
 Communication is how you get to know others.

 What do you talk about if you want to express love to God?
-Anything that you’d talk to your best friend about: your hopes, your fears, your dreams, your anxieties, the things you’re embarrassed about, the things you’re proud of, the things you’re ashamed of, your goals, your ambitions, your hurts, your cares — every part of your life.
+Anything that you’d talk to your closest friend about: your hopes, your fears, your dreams, your anxieties, the things you’re embarrassed about, the things you’re proud of, the things you’re ashamed of, your goals, your ambitions, your hurts, your cares—every part of your life.

 The Bible says in Psalm 116:1-2, “I love the Lord because he hears my voice and my prayer for mercy.
 Because he bends down to listen, I will pray as long as I have breath!”
-(NLT, second edition)
+(NLT).